aiven/devportal/docs/platform/howto/private-access-error.rst

 Projects that are in a VPC are **designed private by default**, so there is no need to set private_access in your Terraform resource, and any attempt to do so will result in the above error message.

-The ``private_access`` argument in the Terraform provider aiven is described in further detail at the `Terraform Registry <https://registry.terraform.io/providers/aiven/aiven/latest/docs/resources/redis#argument-reference>`_.
+The ``private_access`` argument in the Terraform provider Aiven is described in further detail at the `Terraform Registry <https://registry.terraform.io/providers/aiven/aiven/latest/docs/resources/redis#argument-reference>`_.